-- All or a portion of the credit risk of one or more underlying exposures is transferred to one or more third parties; - The credit risk associated with the underlying exposures has been separated into at least two tranches reflecting different levels of seniority; - Performance of the securitization exposures depends upon the performance of the underlying exposures; - All or substantially all of the underlying exposures are financial exposures (such as loans, commitments, credit derivatives, guarantees, receivables, asset-backed securities, mortgage-backed securities, other debt securities, or equity securities);
+- All or a portion of the credit risk of one or more underlying exposures is transferred to one or more third parties; - The credit risk associated with the underlying exposures has been separated into at least two tranches reflecting different levels of seniority; - Performance of the securitization exposures depends upon the performance of the underlying exposures; and - All or substantially all of the underlying exposures are financial exposures (such as loans, commitments, credit derivatives, guarantees, receivables, asset-backed securities, mortgage-backed securities, other debt securities, or equity securities).

 Synthetic securitizations are different from traditional securitizations in that they transfer credit risk through the use of credit derivatives or guarantees.
 Resecuritizations are securitizations where more than one underlying exposure is directly or indirectly a securitization exposure.
-Securities backed by government agencies, such as the Federal National Mortgage Association and Federal Home Loan Mortgage Corporation, or guaranteed by the Government National Mortgage Association or Small Business Administration, typically are not credit tranched; therefore would not meet the regulatory capital definition of a securitization and would not be included as part of our reported securitization exposures.
+Securities backed by government agencies, such as the Federal National Mortgage Association and Federal Home Loan Mortgage Corporation, or guaranteed by the Government National Mortgage Association or Small Business Administration, typically are not credit transhed; therefore would not meet the regulatory capital definition of a securitization and would not be included as part of our reported securitization exposures.

 We do not engage in securitizing assets as originator or sponsor of securitization special purpose entities ("SPEs").
 We are not affiliated with a securitization SPE.
 We do not apply credit risk mitigation to our securitized exposures and do not have exposure to securitization guarantors.
-We may hold securitization exposures on-balance sheet as part of our fixed income trading operations for facilitating customer demand.
+We may hold securitization exposures on-balance sheet within our available-for-sale investment portfolio and as part of our fixed income trading operations for facilitating customer demand.
 Securitization exposures held for trading may give rise to multiple types of risks including, but not limited to, credit risk, liquidity risk, and market risk.
-To minimize these risks, risk management performs a daily review of securitizations held in market-making inventories and securitization exposures are constrained through position limits, aging limits, and sensitivity limits.
+To minimize these risks, the Asset and Liability Committee ("ALCO"), or a subcommittee thereof, reviews securitizations within the available-for-sale portfolio on an ongoing basis to ensure investments conform to our investment policies and Risk Management performs a daily review of securitizations held in trading inventories and securitization exposures are constrained through position limits, aging limits, and sensitivity limits.